agc93/gpmdp-release/README.md

 GPMDP Release Finder will query the API of CircleCI or AppVeyor (depending on your chosen platform) and find you the latest successful build from `master` and link you to the artifacts for that build.

 > AppVeyor doesn't allow querying build job details for public projects so we can't link those directly.

+### Static content (WASM) support

+**Theoretically**, this app is perfectly capable of running from a compiled WASM output (i.e. Blazor client-side).
+That being said, CircleCI's API _still_doesn't support CORS about 5 years after people started asking for it.
+So, the app will run, but Linux/macOS build queries will not work.